jywarren/image-sequencer/README.md

     -i  | --image [PATH/URL] | Input image URL. (required)
-    -s  | --step [step-name] | Name of the step to be added. (required) -o  | --output [PATH]    | Directory where output will be stored. (optional) -op | --opions {object}  | Options for the step. (optional)
+    -s  | --step [step-name] | Name of the step to be added. (required) -b  | --basic            | Basic mode only outputs the final image -o  | --output [PATH]    | Directory where output will be stored. (optional) -op | --opions {object}  | Options for the step. (optional)